Trump's doctor says Trump bodyguard 'raided' his office, took files

 In an exclusive interview in his Park Avenue office, Bornstein told NBC News that he felt "raped, frightened and sad" when Keith Schiller and another "large man" came to his office to collect the president's records on the morning of Feb.
 3, 2017.
 At the time, Schiller, who had long worked as Trump's bodyguard, was serving as director of Oval Office operations at the White House.

 "They must have been here for 25 or 30 minutes.
-It created a lot of chaos," Bornstein said, who described the incident as frightening.
+It created a lot of chaos," said Bornstein, who described the incident as frightening.

 Bornstein said the original and only copy of Trump's charts, including lab reports under Trump's name as well as under the pseudonyms his office used for Trump, were taken.

-Another man, Trump Organization Chief Legal Officer Alan Garten, joined Schiller's team at Bornstein's office, and Bornstein's wife Melissa photocopied his business card.
-Garten declined to comment on this story.
+Another man, Trump Organization chief legal officer Alan Garten, joined Schiller's team at Bornstein's office, and Bornstein's wife, Melissa, photocopied his business card.
+Garten declined to comment for this article.

 Schiller, who left the White House in September 2017, did not immediately respond to a request for comment.

+Asked about the incident by Hallie Jackson of NBC News on Tuesday afternoon, White House Press Secretary Sarah Huckabee Sanders said that taking possession of medical records was "standard operating procedure for a new president" and that it was not accurate to characterize what happened as a "raid."

+"Those records were being transferred over to the White House Medical Unit, as requested," said Sanders.

-Bornstein said that Trump cut ties with him after he told the New York Times that Trump takes Propecia, a drug for enlarged prostates that is often prescribed to stimulate hair growth in men.
-Bornstein told the Times that he prescribed Trump drugs for rosacea and cholesterol as well.
+Bornstein said that Trump cut ties with him after he told The New York Times that Trump takes Propecia, a drug for enlarged prostates that is often prescribed to stimulate hair growth in men.
+Bornstein told the Times that he prescribed Trump drugs for rosacea and high cholesterol as well.

 The story also quotes Bornstein recalling that he had told Rhona Graff, Trump's longtime assistant, "You know, I should be the White House physician."

-After the story ran on February 1, 2017, Bornstein said Graff called him and said, "So you wanted to be the White House doctor?
+After the article ran on Feb.
+1, 2017, Bornstein said Graff called him and said, "So you wanted to be the White House doctor?
 Forget it, you're out.' "

-Two days after the story ran, the men came to his office.
+Two days after the article ran, the men came to his office.

 "I couldn't believe anybody was making a big deal out of a drug to grow his hair that seemed to be so important.
 And it certainly was not a breach of medical trust to tell somebody they take Propecia to grow their hair.
 What's the matter with that?"

-Bornstein said he is speaking out now after seeing reports that Ronny Jackson, who has allegedly been called "the candy man" for loosely prescribing pain medications as White House doctor, will not return to his post after being considered to run the Veterans Administration.
+Bornstein said he is speaking out now after seeing reports that Jackson, who has allegedly been called "the candy man" for loosely prescribing pain medications as White House doctor, will not return to his post after being considered to run the Department of Veterans Affairs.

 "This is like a celebration for me," he said.